raandree/CodeVerification/.clinerules/instructions/powershell.instructions.md

 # PowerShell Best Practices and Standards

 When working with PowerShell code, adhere to the following comprehensive guidelines derived from PSScriptAnalyzer rules, DSC Community standards, and PowerShell community best practices.
+These guidelines are based on the official DSC Community Style Guidelines (https://dsccommunity.org/styleguidelines/).

+## File Encoding

+### UTF-8 Encoding
+- **ALWAYS** use UTF-8 encoding (without BOM) for all PowerShell files
+- **Exception**: MOF files should use ASCII encoding
+- Use `ConvertTo-UTF8` and `ConvertTo-ASCII` cmdlets when available

+### Line Endings
+- Save newlines using CR+LF (Windows style) for consistency
+- All files must end with a newline character
+- No trailing whitespace after backticks

 ## Approved Verbs